 “Authorized personnel of prisons, jails, or other correctional institutions, under lawful rules and

-regulations, may open, examine, and censor mail addressed to an inmate of the institution, if the
+may open, examine and censor mail addressed to an inmate of the institution, if the inmate-addressee

-the Postal Service, either when given to a postal employee or when deposited into a receptacle authorized by the Postmaster General for the receipt of mail; (i.e. a street collection box, lobby drop in a U.S. Post
+Service, either when given to a postal employee or when deposited into a receptacle authorized by the

+for the receipt of mail: (i.e a street collection box, lobby drop in a U.S. Post Office, etc.).
+Therefore,

 - All legal mail will be properly marked “Legal Mail” on the front of the envelope, and will be

-legitimately addressed to a Congressman, Judge, Attorney, or other official who qualifies for
+to a Congressman, Judge, Attorney or other official who qualifies for confidential communication.

 - Legal Mail will be taken to the Pod Officer before it is sealed.
 The offender will show the Pod Officer

-that there is no contraband contained in the envelope before it is sealed.
-The offender will be allowed
+no contraband contained in the envelope before it is sealed.
+The offender will be allowed to seal the

-- All letters will have the proper postage applied.
-Letters with bleached postage stamps applied to them
+- All Mail will be the proper postage applied.
+Mail with bleached postage stamps applied to them will not

-- Letters that have drawings on the face of the envelopes will not be accepted in the mail.
-The Postal
+- Mail that has drawings on the face of the envelope or postcard will not be accepted in the mail.
+The

-Service indicates that such drawings cause problems with the sorting equipment.
+that such drawings cause problems with their sorting equipment.

-- Sending or receiving mail by any method other than that stated above is a violation of the facility
+- Sending mail by any method other than stated above is a violation of the facility rules.
+Underground

 - Mail that is to be delivered to a Judge or Public Defender from Greene County may be given to the Pod